Pokrt/dleap_tutorial/advanced/glob_var_special_func.md

 # Global Variables and Special Functions
-HCL Domino Leap is resctricting access to some JavaScript global variables and functions.
-On the orther hand HCL Domino LEap adds some functions which are not avaible for classical JavaScript DOM manipulation.
+HCL Domino Leap is restricting access to some JavaScript global variables and functions.
+On the other hand, HCL Domino LEap adds some functions that are not available for classical JavaScript DOM manipulation.

 ## Available Global Variables